 - 1/2 cup sour cream

-- 2 tbsp cilantro fresh and chopped, plus more for garnish (optional)
+- 2 tbsp fresh cilantro, chopped, plus more for garnish (optional)

-- 1/4 cup feta cheese (or cotija cheese ) crumbled
+- 1/4 cup feta cheese, (or cotija cheese or queso fresco) crumbled

 - 1/2 tbsp lime juice